Four Cape Town Natural Wonders in One Day.

 Cape Town offers adventure-filled activities almost everywhere you look!
 A must-do is Shark Cage Diving in Cape Town.
 Spend half a day in False Bay in search of the bronze whaler shark, also known as the copper shark, whales and common dolphins.
 The activity includes a light snack and refreshments, and if time allows, you’ll be taken to Seal Island, famously seen on the Discovery Channel.
 This activity is a traveller’s tour highlight and one not to be missed.
 To maximise your time in Cape Town, explore all four of Cape Town’s natural wonders in one day.
 Book the combo shark trip and land tour.
 The combo includes a private guided land tour to the hidden gem of Boulders Beach Penguin Colony, the spectacular Cape of Good Hope (Cape Point), as well as a sunset drive over Chapman’s Peak Drive.

-Boulders Beach Penguin Colony is a 5-minute drive from Simon’s Town and is home to over 2,000 African penguins and hundreds of other bird species.
+A 5-minute drive from Simon’s Town and is home to over 2,000 African penguins and hundreds of other bird species.
 The beach itself is surrounded by ancient boulders, crystal blue waters and pristine white sand.
 Winding boardwalks make their way through the dunes and vegetation, offering guests an enchanting experience.

 The world-famous Cape Point is situated at the southwestern tip of Africa, in the Cape Point Nature Reserve, a short drive from Boulders Beach.
 This World Heritage site is travellers must see with its unspoiled beaches, thriving biodiversity and grandiose cliffs.
 The park is home to an array of fynbos, over 250 species of birds, buck, baboons and Cape Mountain zebra.
 You’ll be spoilt for choice on picnic spots, paths on which one can set off on foot or mountain bike, and tidal pools on almost isolated beaches.
-If you’re looking to be served instead, there’s a great restaurant with the most spectacular views of False Bay!
+If you’re looking to be served instead, there’s a great restaurant with the most spectacular views of False Bay.

 Time waits for no man and Cape Town’s natural wonders can’t wait to host you and your loved ones!
 Experience the land and sea combo of a lifetime now.